-- g.
-Oral Health and Screening - The DH "Dental Home" is a combination of oral health care provided by primary care providers and Dentists - Assessment of oral health and dental preventive counseling at every WCC - Application of fluoride varnish to the primary teeth of all infants and children starting at the age of primary tooth eruption.
+- Oral Health and Screening g. - The DH "Dental Home" is a combination of oral health care provided by primary care providers and Dentists - Assessment of oral health and dental preventive counseling at every WCC - Application of fluoride varnish to the primary teeth of all infants and children starting at the age of primary tooth eruption.
 Once teeth are present, apply fluoride varnish to all children every 3 to 6 months in the primary care or dental office based on caries risk.
 Indications for fluoride use up to 5 years of age - Referral to Dentist by 1 year of age or first tooth eruption for all children - 3.
 Laboratory Screening - a.
 Anemia - screen all children at 12-15 months of age and repeat if risk factors are present - Consider screening at 9 months of age for high risk infants (e.g., on whole milk, very low birth weight) - b.
-Lead - Complete risk assessment at 6 months and again at 9 months - Perform on all children at 12-23 months of age WCC - Obtain on children 3-6 years of age if not previously screened - c.
-Sexually Transmitted Infection (STI) screening - Annually after 11 years of age as appropriate based on development" Consider universal urine GC/chlamydia in teens greater than or equal to 13 years at physicals. - Increase frequency if new partners, unprotected intercourse, or "test of cure" - Other screenings as indicated (HIV and RPR if GC is positive, or if two (2) or more partners in past six (6) months, history of STI; intercourse in exchange for money, drugs or housing; anal intercourse; intravenous drug abuse) - HIV screening recommended at 17 years of age - Pap/HPV screening: As long as the patient is not immunocompromised (HIV infection, etc.), cervical cytology screening should be avoided under 21 years of age - d.
-New Immigrant or Refugee check/perform laboratory testing per current CDC recommendations. - 4.
+Lead - Complete risk assessment at 6 months and again at 9 months - Perform on all children at 12-23 months of age WCC - Obtain on children 3-6 years of age if not previously screened - Sexually Transmitted Infection (STI) screening c. - Santamaria, Susannah Annually after 11 years of age as appropriate based on de 2022-09-15 12:19:00 urine GC/chlamydia in teens greater than or equal to - Increase frequency if new partners, unprotected inter UPDATES FROM 2022 BRIGHT - FUTURES \geq Other screenings as indicated (HIV and RPR if GC is po partners in past six (6) months, history of STI; intercou "Assessing risk for hepatitis b virus (HBV) infection has been added to or housing; anal intercourse; intravenous drug abuse) occur from newborn to 21 years (to - \geq HIV screening recommended at 17 years of age account for the range in which the risk - Pap/HPV screening: As long as the patient is not immunocon assessment can take place) to be cervical cytology screening should be avoided under 21 year - d.
+New Immigrant or Refugee check/perform laboratory testing per cu Santamaria, Susannah - 4.
 Family planning counseling - a.
 Pediatric visits - Parental education as appropriate - b.
-Adolescents
+Adolescents years) Newborn screening if <=6 This guideline is designed to assist providers by providing an analytical framework for the evaluation and tre either to replace a clinicians judgment or to establish a protocol for all patients with a particular condition.